HTTPS on the Source Interface¶

 *.onionaddresses, are intended to attest to the identity of the organization running a service.
 This provides an additional measure of authenticity (in addition to the organization’s Landing Page and the SecureDrop Directory) to help assure sources that they are communicating with the intended organization when they access a given Source Interface.

 - SecureDrop supports v3 onion services, which use updated cryptographic primitives that provide better transport-layer encryption than those used by v2 onion services.
-It is strongly recommended that you configure your instance to use v3 onion services, but if you cannot switch your instance to v3, using HTTPS on the source interface will provide an extra layer of encryption for data in transit.
+Using HTTPS on the source interface will provide an extra layer of encryption for data in transit.

 Obtaining an HTTPS certificate for Onion URLs¶

-DigiCert is currently the only Certificate Authority (CA) that issues HTTPS
+DigiCert is one of only two Certificate Authorities (CA) that issue HTTPS

 .onion sites.
 DigiCert requires organizations to follow